jdlee11/Final-Project/README.md

 - I have created a separate "made" collection which keeps track of userIds and recipeIds.
 This way, I can reliably keep track of the number of times a recipe has been made.
 I can also modify this by adding a new "made" model whenever a user completes the step-by-step walkthrough.
 By doing a query for how many of these "made"s have a matching recipeId, I can get the number and show it on the RecipeHome component.
 Before, I had the number stored on the recipe itself, but it could not be modified by other users.

 - As of 8/24, I am working on the step-by-step modal, which I am calling the Cookit modal.
 At this very moment, it only has a list of ingredients on the first page, along with a navigation arrow.
 Each page, at a minimum, will have navigation arrows (useful for revisiting previous steps), a button to close the modal, and some content.
-The content of the first page is a list of ingredients, which the user will confirm they have by marking as complete.
+The content of the first page is a list of ingredients, which the user will confirm they have by marking as complete

+- the project is nearly complete.
+The features are pretty much all included, with the local storage (for remaining logged in upon refresh) and Kinvey error handling on the agenda.
+Last styling touches are in the works as well.
+Aside from code updates, I also will add a link to a live site and fill in some data.

+- localStorage is complete.
+Once a user is logged in, refreshing the page will keep them logged in.
+Likewise, when the user logs out, they remain logged out.
+On to the rest of the styling.
+Then after that, I will add a state of "invalid" to the login/signup pages, which will be set to true if there is an error authenticating the user.
+This way, I can check this.state.invalid and show a text box saying something like "The username or password you entered is invalid".
+Likewise, I can do what I did with the profile page, and show "No recipes could be retrieved" if there was a fetch error (not that there should be any)

 #### Giving credit where credit is due
 - Icons downloaded from thenounproject.com